 St Augustine of Canterbury and the real crisis of the modern West

-David Starkey has described the national crisis, but misses the bigger problem.
+Modern critics describe the national crisis, but misses the bigger problem.
 The great St Augustine of Canterbury reminds us of what is really at stake.

-British historian David Starkey recently said, “We are about to elect a government that nobody wants”.
-The Conservative party is headed for catastrophic defeat, having alienated its support base over its failure to deliver a successful Brexit, its responsibility for unprecedent levels of mass immigration, and the dire state of the British economy.
+The Conservative party was headed for catastrophic defeat, having alienated its support base over its failure to deliver a successful Brexit, its responsibility for unprecedent levels of mass immigration, and the dire state of the British economy.

 In a recent presentation Starkey set out why he believes Britain is in such a moribund state and he lays the blame squarely on the disastrous constitutional “reforms” inflicted on Britain by the government of Tony Blair (1997-2007).